GVLTodorov/Runner/README.md

 Ubuntu Image with GitHub Action used for self-hosted runners

 # Purpose
-Used to build and host your own build agents for github action.
+Used to build and host your own agents for github action.

 # Requirements
  1. GitHub Repository URL